Former SEKID customers

 Former South East Kelowna Irrigation District Customers

-As part of the Kelowna Integrated Water supply plan - Phase 1, over 2,000 households in Southeast Kelowna are being supplied with clean drinking water.
-This $86 million project separated the drinking and agricultural systems for Southeast Kelowna Irrigation customers helping to meet Interior Health's 2025 clean drinking water mandate.
+As part of the Kelowna Integrated Water supply plan - Phase 1, over 2,000 households in Southeast Kelowna have been supplied with clean drinking water.
+This project separated the drinking and agricultural systems for Southeast Kelowna Irrigation customers helping to meet Interior Health's 2025 clean drinking water mandate.

 Bills are being issued from the City's Utility billing department and have a slightly different format and frequency, but all existing SEKID rates, fees and allocations will be maintained through 2020.
 Water and irrigation (formerly tax) charges will appear on the same bill.

 Rates have not changed and will remain the same until the end of 2020.
 The service charges have been renamed and converted from monthly or quarterly to bi-monthly and imperial units have been converted to metric.